openedx/edx-platform/docs/course_authors/source/open_response_assessment.rst

    see the type of assessments that you have set for this problem.

    .. image:: Images/ORA_Component.gif
+      :alt: Image of ORA component with assessment types circled

 Step 8.
 Add the Peer Grading Interface (for peer assessments only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can add just one peer grading interface for the whole course, or you
 can add a separate peer grading interface for each individual problem.

+.. warning:: In peer assessments, the **due date** that you set for the subsection that contains the ORA problem is the date by which students must not only submit their own responses, but finish grading the required number of peer responses.

 Add a Single Peer Grading Interface for the Course
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^